The variety of polar simplices II: Good points of VPS

-To prove equivalence of \ref{it:Irrtwo} and \ref{it:Irrthree}, recall that the deformation theory of a zero-dimensional subscheme is independent of its projective embedding, see for example~\cite[p.4]{artin_deform_of_sings}.
-The Gorenstein locus is connected, see~\cite[Proposition~4.1]{hoyois2021hermitian} or~\cite{casnati_notari_irreducibility_Gorenstein_degree_9}, hence this locus is irreducible if and only if there is no $\Gamma$ lying on two different components if and only if there is no linearly normal $\Gamma \subset \PP^{n-1}$ lying on two different components.
+\begin{proof} First we show that $\Hgood$ is irreducible.
+For this, note that the deformation theory of a zero-dimensional subscheme is independent of its projective embedding, see for example~\cite[p.4]{artin_deform_of_sings}.
+The Gorenstein locus is connected, see~\cite[Proposition~4.1]{hoyois2021hermitian} or~\cite{casnati_notari_irreducibility_Gorenstein_degree_9}, and linear normality condition on the Gorenstein locus in $\Hgood$ is open in the Gorenstein locus $\Hvanilla$.
+So when the latter is irreducible, so is the former.
+But the latter is irreducible when $n\leq 13$ by \cite[Theorem~A]{cjn13}.